alkue-com/prompts-mcp/README.md

 - Absolute paths: `/home/user/my-prompts`
 - Relative paths: `../shared-prompts`
 - Home directory expansion: `~/Documents/prompts`

+**Important**: The prompts directory must exist and contain `.md` files.
+The server will exit with an error if `PROMPTS_DIR` is not set or if the directory doesn't exist.

 **Note**: The exact location of the `mcp.json` configuration file depends on your MCP client.
 For Claude Desktop, it's typically located at:
 - **macOS**: `~/Library/Application Support/Claude/mcp.json`